"Emergency Stops" Structured Practice

 In the old days, in an emergency situation where you needed to stop suddenly, you jammed on the brakes!
 Sometimes they’d lock and that would be disastrous!
 The tires would stop turning which put the car into a skid and you couldn’t steer anymore!
 This is dangerous for teens learning how to drive a car.
 So, drivers learned to ‘pump’ the brakes.
 They’d apply pressure then ease up, many times.
 This would keep the brakes from locking so they could maintain control of the car.

 Then someone invented ABS systems (Anti-lock Braking Systems).
 Basically they do the ‘pumping’ for you – but faster and more efficiently than you could.
-This keeps the brakes from locking and helps you maintain control of the car.
-ABS are great.
+ABS are great because they keep the brakes from locking and helps you maintain control of the car.

 How to Drive a Car: How to Use Your Brakes